nixworks/public/index.md

 ##### 2017-18 North Korea crisis
 ### [South Korean President Moon Jae-in hosts talks at the Blue House with North Korean President of the Presidium of the Supreme People's Assembly Kim Yong-nam and Kim Jong-Un's sister Kim Yo-jong. ](/news/2018/02/10/south-korean-president-moon-jae-in-hosts-talks-at-the-blue-house-with-north-korean-president-of-the-presidium-of-the-supreme-people-s-assemb.md)
-_Context: President of the Presidium of the Supreme People's Assembly, Kim Yo-jong, Blue House, Kim Jong-Un, Kim Yong-nam, Moon Jae-in, 2017-18 North Korea crisis, South Korean President, North Korea_
+_Context: President of the Presidium of the Supreme People's Assembly, Moon Jae-in, North Korea, Kim Jong-Un, South Korean President, Kim Yong-nam, 2017-18 North Korea crisis, Blue House, Kim Yo-jong_

 ##### Opinion
 ### [The Post-Truth and the Context](/opinion/2017/04/4/the-post-truth-and-the-context/index.md)